Speaker | Time | Text |

 I believe there are at least five or six different reasons which all are kind of interlocking. | ||

-Reason number one certainly was That in 1947, if not sooner, in fact, probably during World War II, when they had the Foo Fighters phenomenon, which was very strong, and then the Ghost Rockets over Scandinavia and other places right after the war. | ||
+Reason number one, certainly, was that in 1947, if not sooner, in fact, probably during World War II, when they had the Foo Fighter phenomenon, which was very strong, and then the ghost rockets over Scandinavia and other places right after the war, especially in 1947, just after we had invented the atomic bomb, we had Jonathan Stalin on the scene, we had new technologies that destroyed radar and so forth. | ||

-I mean, we had entered a new era, and suddenly we got flying saucers literally littering the sky, but also littering the ground outside Roswell, New Mexico and other places. | ||
+I mean, we had entered a new era, and suddenly we got flying saucers literally littering the sky, but also littering the ground outside Roswell, New Mexico, and other places. | ||

 And suddenly we've got a very real question. | ||